Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 I considered travelling to Chiang Mai and Laos, but I wanted to try one more time.

-I remembered the experience of other Africans from years ago—African Tigress.
+I suddenly remembered the experience of other Africans from years ago—African Tigress.
 I am Marwa.
 I had watched both videos but had forgotten about them.

 In my research, I stumbled upon a recent video by a Ghanaian YouTuber who tried to enter Cambodia from Vietnam and faced similar hurdles.